 Then we have the dungeon exploration itself which is just pure fun.
 Whether the characters are picking off small fry or facing up against a floor boss, the combat is visually entertaining and hits just the right balance between being dramatic and being over the top.
 Bell’s battle against the minotaur is one I will continue to love forever.
 It perfectly brought together the previous plot points (Bell being embarrassed when he was cornered by a minotaur and being unable to fight against it as well as his desire to protect), it allowed for some critical character development and a bit of a power-up in the process before we moved into the final arc, and it was an awesome fight to watch.
 I loved every minute of that fight.

-So, we now get to my major criticism and that is the final arc of the series.
-It doesn’t feel complete and the final boss fight is probably the most boring battle of the entire series.
-Bigger enemy doesn’t necessarily make for a better fight and it actually felt like all the clever moves and strategies that we’d see previous got tossed out the window as the characters en masse threw themselves at the giant blob of a villain (little bit sarcastic but you get the idea).
+The biggest flaw might be that the final fight sequence isn’t quite as exciting as it needs to be.
+Bigger enemy doesn’t necessarily make for a better fight and it actually felt like all the clever moves and strategies that we’d see previous got tossed out the window as the characters threw themselves at the giant blob of a villain (little bit sarcastic but you get the idea).
 Admittedly, it ends the way it needs to for Bell as a character, but as a viewer you gain little satisfaction.
-And really, it all just feels like a resting point for a continuation that has yet to come, though I guess we’ll see if it ever does (rumours say yes, but they’ve been wrong before).
+The Minotaur fight was a personal triumph for a character we’d grown to like and then this final fight was with a boss from nowhere and while it has its place it didn’t feel as rewarding.
+Worse though, it all just feels like a resting point for a continuation that has yet to come, though I guess we’ll see if it ever does (rumours say yes, but they’ve been wrong before – meanwhile I’ve well and truly read beyond this point in the light novels now and please give us another season).

 Okay, I have to mention my other criticism which is the basic dress of every female character (even the armoured ones).
 Starting from Hestia on, they are not dressed for any practical purpose and while some of the male costumes aren’t any better there is at least a wider variety of clothes for males.